sonnguyen129/deep-feature-rotation/README.md

 ## Contact
-Feel free to open new issue or contact me if there is any question.
+If you have any questions/comments/bug reports, feel free to open a github issue or pull a request or e-mail to the author Son Truong Nguyen.